p27mcgee/astro-data-pipeline/README.md

 # Astronomical Data Processing Pipeline

 An astronomical image calibration pipeline designed for the Roman Space Telescope mission, featuring cloud-native data processing.

+**📋 For HR/Hiring Managers**: See [EXECUTIVE-SUMMARY.md](EXECUTIVE-SUMMARY.md) for a concise overview of this portfolio project.

+---

 ## 🌟 Overview